forcedotcom/salesforcedx-vscode/docs/tests.md

 There are several kinds of tests for the VS Code Extensions.
 This document describes them and give pointers on how to run/debug them.

-These tests are describe in the order in which we prefer to write them.
+These tests are described in the order in which we prefer to write them.
 Always prefer unit tests, integration tests, and system tests, in that order.

 To run all tests, execute `npm run compile && npm run test` from the top-level